 The purpose of a cosigner is to attach their good credit to a loan to help a primary borrower get approved.
 Therefore, having a good credit score is a cosigner requirement.
 Other than that, and agreeing to make payments if the primary borrower can’t, a cosigner doesn’t have any additional involvement.

-Cosigners can be friends, coworkers, family members, or anyone else the primary borrower feels comfortably asking.
+Cosigners can be friends, coworkers, family members, or anyone else the primary borrower feels comfortable asking.
 They aren’t listed on the vehicle's title, and they must meet all of the lender's qualifications (minimum income, debt to income, payment to income, etc.) separately.

-A co-borrower, on the other hand, can a help a primary borrower who can't qualify due to income.
-Co-buyers that are spouses can combine incomes with a primary borrower to help them meet the lender's income requirements.
+A co-borrower, on the other hand, can help a primary borrower who can't qualify due to income.
+Co-buyers who are spouses can combine incomes with a primary borrower to help them meet the lender's income requirements.
 This means the primary borrower and co-borrower qualify for a loan together, so neither needs to meet the lender's requirements on their own.

 When primary borrowers add a co-buyer to a car loan, their name also appears on the vehicle's title, and they share equal rights to both the car and the loan.